-If you begin the semester on academic probation, complete three or more credits and fail to meet a cumulative GPA of at least 2.0, you are placed on academic dismissal.
-We will place a registration hold on your account, which prevents you from registering for classes.
+Blackhawk Technical College will place a registration hold on your account, which prevents you from registering for classes.
 If you are registered for the upcoming term, your classes will be dropped.

 If placed on academic dismissal, you will be notified in writing from Registration and Records and provided information about the appeal process.
-If you are academically dismissed from Blackhawk, you may not re-enroll in credit classes for one academic year, but you may be considered for reinstatement if an appeal is submitted and approved.
+If you are academically dismissed from BTC, you may not reenroll in credit classes for one academic year.

-Re-Enrollment After Academic Dismissal
+Re-enrollment After Academic Dismissal

 If you are dismissed and wish to re-enroll after one year, you must apply for admission (or readmission) to a program.
-Upon re-acceptance, you will be placed on academic probation and are required to meet with your assigned academic advisor before the semester begins.
+Prior to re-acceptance, you will be asked to complete an Academic Recovery Plan and write a re-enrollment support letter before meeting with your assigned academic advisor.